Frequently Asked Questions

 You will get access to the course immediately if it is self-study.
 For supported study, 1-1 and group study, you will get access about a week before the course starts.

 Can I take a break from the course and come back at another time?

-No. The course has to be completed within the stated time it is booked for (weeks).
+No. The course has to be completed within the stated time (weeks) it is booked for.

 Can I reschedule a lesson?

-Yes, but only if you notify me 24 hours beforehand.
+Yes, but only if you notify me at least 24 hours beforehand.
 You will have to reschedule within the same week as the course may not exceed the time (weeks) it is booked for.
 We can't guarantee a suitable timeslot will be available as our diary is usually pretty full weeks before.
 In that case you will lose the lesson.

 What if I dropped out, can I pick up the course where I left off in the future?

 No. If you drop out of a course before completion with due notification, you can not resume with the same course at another time.
 You will have to sign up again and start from the beginning.